 DON’T automatically choose the cheapest form of training

-Your software provider should offer you a choice of training programmes, including user workshops, onsite training, online training and a ‘train the trainer’ approach, where a single staff member is trained and teaches the rest.
+Your software provider might offer you a choice of training programmes, including user workshops, onsite training, online training and a ‘train the trainer’ approach, where a single staff member is trained and teaches the rest.
 Cheaper training options may be sufficient if your staff are highly computer literate and learn quickly, but if you’re at all unsure, it’s best to opt for a pricier, more thorough training programme.
 Training is critical, so don’t skimp on it unless you’re sure your staff can cope.

 DO use the switch as a chance to tidy your data

 Bringing your historical data over to your new system is tricky but essential.
-It’s a little more complicated that copying and pasting a database.
+It’s a little more complicated than copying and pasting a database.
 Instead, data may need to be manipulated and converted so that it fits the new system.
 Use this as an opportunity to tidy up your data and delete records that you no longer need and are just slowing down your system.

 ‘Go live’ day is always going to be a slightly scary experience for your company, but by preparing well you can give yourself the best chance of a smooth upgrade.